 Of the four Pistoleras, I prefer the one on Nanyang Lu for its downtown location and leafy terrace, which blocks out the traffic noise.
 The food's consistent across the venues and reasonably well put together, and it's as good for team building as date night.
 The menu's big: grab a large enough group so that you can experience the entire range, then reorder.
 Go on Tuesdays, when tacos at all locations are 25rmb from 4-9pm.

-: The carnitas (70rmb for two) and the al pastor.
+The Order: The carnitas (70rmb for two) and the al pastor.

 Cantina needs little introduction.
 It's famous for the three hard shell tacos with seasoned ground beef, sour cream and lettuce, but also falafel with the cucumber tomato salsa and tahini sauce (60rmb for two), and the al pastor with pineapple salsa.
 20rmb for one or 50rmb for three for the soft corn tortilla; double shell or chicken shell options cost extra.
 Frank, the fellow in the kitchen, has skill.